Planning under non-rational perception of uncertain spatial costs: Environment Setup and Problem Statement

 In this work, the notions of ``risk'' and ``risk perception'' relate to the way in which the values of $\rho(x)$ are scaled and averaged in expectation.
 That is, risk is a moment of a given uncertain function (either $\rho(x)$ or a composition with $\rho$).
 For example, the risk of being at a location $x$ can be measured via expected cost; that is $R^e(x)= \mathbb{E}(\rho(x))$, which may represent ``expected damage to robot'' with respect to uncertainty.
 However, there are other ways of weighting the $\rho(x)$ outcomes to define alternative risk functions, such as using CPT.
-With this is mind, we proceed to define the following three main problems:
+With this is mind, we proceed to define the following three main problems and address them in Section~\ref{sec:CPT_environment}, Section~\ref{sec:planning} and Section~\ref{sec:learning_SPSA}, respectively.

 \begin{problem}\longthmtitle{CPT environment generator} Given the configuration space $\mathcal{C}$ containing the uncertain cost $\rho$ along with the DM's CPT parameters $\Theta$, obtain a DM's (non-rational) perceived risk $R^c$ consistent with CPT theory. \end{problem}